wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/EnablingFTPAccess.md

 get the ip address of the client that wants to connect to your ftp server

->     ufw allow 20/tcp
+>     ufw allow from <ip> to any port 22
->     ufw allow 21/tcp
+>     ufw allow from <ip> to any port 21
->     ufw allow from any to any port 40000:60000 proto tcp
+>     ufw allow from <ip> to any port 40000:60000 proto tcp

 Punch a hole in your native firewalling system as well using your cloudhosting provider's gui system

 >     systemctl restart vsftpd
 >     mkdir -p /etc/vsftpd/user_config_dir
 >     vi /etc/vsftpd/user_config_dir/ftp_46732

 add the string

 >     local_root=/var/www/html
 >     vi /etc/vsftpd.conf

 add the strings

 >     user_config_dir=/etc/vsftpd/user_config_dir

-and

 >     allow_writeable_chroot=YES
+>     chroot_local_user=YES

 make sure to set to:

->     chroot_local_user=YES
 >     systemctl restart vsftpd

 >     /usr/bin/find /var/www/html/ -type d -print -exec chmod 775 {} \\;
 >     /usr/bin/find /var/www/html/ -type f -print -exec chmod 664 {} \\;

-on the client machine that you have allowed access for in your firwalls
+on the client machine that you have allowed access for in your firewalls

 ftp <ip_address of your webserver with ftp enabled>
-enter your username and password that you set previously
+enter your username and password that you set previously then enter
-then enter
 ftp> pass (for passive mode)
 ftp>ls should then list /var/www/html
 ftp> put file